SUPREME COURT NOTEBOOK: Justice Jackson gets hometown honor

 “To have my name so prominently displayed on a street in a community that has given me so much, that is a very special honor,” Jackson said.

-Justice Ketanji Brown Jackson Street in Miami-Dade County runs for about three-quarters of a mile (1.2 kilometers), just west of Biscayne Bay.
+Justice Ketanji Brown Jackson Street in Miami-Dade County runs for about three-quarters of a mile just west of Biscayne Bay.

 To start the trip, head north on Interstate 95.
 In Georgia, the highway crosses Interstate 16, not far from Savannah.
 That’s the Justice Clarence Thomas interchange.
 Drive into town to check out the Savannah College of Art and Design’s Clarence Thomas Center for Historic Preservation.